epeios-q37/atlas-python/atlastk/README.md

 To see more examples, like the following [*TodoMVC*](http://todomvc.com/), simply:
 - go [here](https://q37.info/s/vwpsw73v) (also accessible with the [![Run on Repl.it](https://q37.info/s/kpm7xhfm.png)](https://q37.info/s/vwpsw73v) button at the top of this page),
-- click on the green `run` button,
+- click on the green `Run` button,
+- choose the *Python* entry (this clones the corresponding *GitHub* repository),
 - choose the demonstration to launch,
-- open the then displayed URL in a browser (should be clickable),
+- wait for the application to open,
-- … and, as you wish, run your own tests directly in your browser, by modifying the code of the examples or by writing your own code.
+- … and, as you wish, fork the *Replit* repository and run your own tests directly in your browser, by modifying the code of the examples or by writing your own code.

 [![TodoMVC](https://q37.info/download/TodoMVC.gif "The TodoMVC application made with the Atlas toolkit")](https://q37.info/s/vwpsw73v)